 Data security and compliance: Protect customer data with advanced encryption, strict access protocols, and adherence to global regulatory standards.

-Cloud storage: Options from 100GB to 10TB for teams of any size.
+Cloud storage: Options from 100GB to 15TB + 30GB for each user.

 Other features of Lark: